How to use Excel Table within a data validation list (4 easy ways)

 =INDIRECT("myList")

-The data validation list will now expand whenever new items are added to the Table.
+The range for the data validation list now expands whenever new items are added to the Table.

 Warning about this method